 1. Hiking boots

 Most of our trips end up being very active so my Columbia Newton Hiking Boots are usually always on my list.
-Just recently I also invested in a pair of snow boots by Sorel which will be used on our Yukon road trip!
+Just recently I also invested in a pair of snow boots by Sorel which I used on our Yukon road trip!
+Jason has a pair of winter boots he bought in Canada but he wore some Timberlands for Canada and was super happy with those!

 2. Flip flops